bravoyourlif/Chaeyeon-Portfolio/README.md

 Introduction
 ==========================
-I am currently a first year master student at Department of Urban and Regional Planning, University of Illinois at Urbana-Champaign (UIUC).
-My interest revolves in analyzing and solving convoluted urban issues through data science.
-I hope to contribute to building sustainable and equitable city through transdisciplinary studies in urban planning and data science.
-Apart from my academic interest, I love Korean indie music, ballet, coffee, and cooking then eating!
+I am currently a second year master student at Department of Urban and Regional Planning, University of Illinois at Urbana-Champaign (UIUC).
+My interest revolves in analyzing and solving convoluted urban issues through computer science.
+I hope to contribute to building a sustainable, resilient, equitable and exciting(!) city through urban studies and technology.
+I am working with the CyberGIS center, which is a research center in the GGIS (Geography and Geographical Information Science) department at UIUC.
+My main role is to develop deep learning models to forecast pandemic risk using mobility data.

+Apart from my academic interest, I love Korean indie music, ballet, tennis, coffee, and cooking then eating!
 I am an active member of the Korean Youth Climate Change Network, BIGWAVE.
 I engage in the researcher network and participate in climate change related studies in the group.
 I am also working as a graduate team staff in Korean Student Association (KSA) at Urbana-Champaign, Illinois.
 ***